tomatoers/tomato/README.md

 # How to install Tomato on Ubuntu?

-I must have in mind that Tomato is exclusively designed for elementaryOS.
+You must have in mind that Tomato is exclusively designed for elementaryOS.
 But if you want to install Tomato on Ubuntu, you can add the official PPA.
 ```
 $ sudo apt-add-repository ppa:tomato-team/tomato-stable
 $ sudo apt-get update